 Though some mental health conditions can begin at any age, some, like psychosis and bipolar disorder, are more likely to start in the period of young adulthood, a time when many young people are making transitions in their lives, starting or continuing college, finding new jobs, and living independently without the safety net of their families.
 These changes can be stressful for any college-age individual, and often more so for young adults who are co-managing an ongoing or new mental health diagnosis and academic life.

 According to the National Alliance on Mental Illness, 75% of lifetime cases of mental health conditions begin by age 24.
 One in four young adults between the ages of 18 and 24 have a diagnosable mental illness.
 The brain is still developing and this may be the cause of the onset of some mental health conditions in college-age men and women.

 Learn more about some of the conditions that McLean treats:

 What Is Addiction?

-Substance abuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
-This illness refers to the abuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
-Substance abuse causes serious problems at work, school, in relationships, and with the law.
+Substance misuse, or addiction to drugs or alcohol, is a recognized medical brain disorder.
+This illness refers to the misuse of illegal or legal substances such as alcohol, opiates, cocaine, marijuana, and so on.
+Substance misuse causes serious problems at work, school, in relationships, and with the law.

 If you tend to worry a lot, even when there’s no reason, you may have anxiety.
 It may be something you are so used to that you may think it’s just “how you are.”
 Common worries include health, money, family, or work.
 While everyone worries about these things once in a while, if you always expect the worst, it can get in the way of living a normal life.

 Bipolar disorder is a chronic mental illness that causes dramatic shifts in a person’s mood, energy, and ability to think clearly.
 People with schizophrenia may seem like they have lost touch with reality and can experience hallucinations, delusions, and disorganized thinking, and these symptoms can be very disabling.

 What Is Borderline Personality Disorder?